psliwa/PHPPdf/README.markdown

 You can find the description of these options and there default values in the [Zend\Barcode documentation][3].

-In order to render textual barcodes, you can't use to following embeded pdf fonts: courier, times-roman and helvetica.
+In order to render textual barcodes, you can't use to following embedded pdf fonts: courier, times-roman and helvetica.
 This will soon be fixed.

 <a name="charts"></a>